 Self-evaluation may concern many different areas.
 It is possible to monitor and evaluate anything that enters the education process.
-Generally practically the school and class education programmes can be compared with FEP PE and the extent to which these programmes are in accord with the FEP PE requirements can thus be evaluated.
-Based on the acquired possible information it is design to and implement their amendments.
+Generally practically school and class education programmes can be compared with FEP PE and the extent to which these programmes are in accord with the FEP PE requirements can thus be evaluated.
+Based on the acquired possible information and implement their amendments.
 It is important to compare the school or class programme (what is written there) with its implementation (what is the education like in practice).